bentoml/BentoML/docs/source/bentocloud/best-practices/cost-optimization.rst

   This helps you identify the most cost-effective setup and avoid overpaying or underutilizing resources.
 * **Model parallelism**.
 Understand how parallelized your model can be.
 Efficiently parallelized models utilize resources better, reducing the need for more expensive compute power.
   If your model can be highly-parallelized, we recommend you enable :doc:`adaptive batching </guides/batching>` to send inputs to your model.
-* **Distributing tasks on Runners**.
-BentoML :doc:`Runners </concepts/runner>` are the computation unit that can be executed on remote Python workers and scaled independently.
-Distributing tasks on Runners allows for more efficient resource usage, ensuring each runner is fully utilized without being overloaded.
-Specifically, you can do the following:

-  * Relocate compute-heavy tasks (for example, model inference and heavy pre-processing) to dedicated Runners.
-  * Allocate different models or stages of a pipeline to separate Runners for better resource management.

 * **Adaptive scaling**.
 Take into account of a wide range of factors when setting your scaling strategies.
 Specifically, think about:

   * **Traffic**.
 Configure your scaling strategy based on observed and predicted traffic patterns.
 Dynamically adjusting resources based on demand